zowe/docs-site/docs/user-guide/cli-using-editing-team-configuration.md

 ## Adding, modifying team profiles

-To define additional mainframe services and other profiles in an existing team configuration file:
+To define additional mainframe services and other profiles in an existing global team configuration file:

 1. Open the `~/.zowe/zowe.config.json` file in a text editor or an IDE (such as Visual Studio Code) on your computer.

 2. Edit the file by adding to or modifying the profiles listed in the profiles object.

-    Each profile contains connection and other frequently needed information for accessing various mainframe services **[is "mainframe" correct?]**, as in the following example:
+    Each profile contains connection and other frequently needed information for accessing various mainframe services, as in the following example:

     ```
     {